-There are hundreds of nerve endings in the feet which run alongside energy pathways throughout the body, and through stimulation of these nerve endings is one way that reflexology may work.
+There are hundreds of nerve endings in the feet and it is thoughts that stimulation of these nerves is one way that reflex works.

-The trained hands of a reflexologist can detect tiny deposits in the feet which may indicate imbalances within the body and it’s systems.
-Working these points can help to release tension and restore the free flow of energy, helping to induce the body’s natural healing ability; physically, emotionally and mentally.
+The trained hands of a reflexologist can feel differences in tone of the reflexes on the feet, this is how we interpret imbalances within the body’s systems.
+Working these points can help to release tension and increase circulation, which helps the body regain its natural balance, physically, emotionally and mentally.

-Regular reflexology treatments can help the body deal with the effects of stress, injury and disease.
-To a reflexologist tension and congestion are mirrored in the feet, so by working the feet we are sending messages throughout all the systems of the body which encourages healing throughout.
+Regular reflexology sessions can help us deal with the effects of stress, injury, illness and disease.
+To a reflexologist, tension and congestion in the body are mirrored in the feet, so by working the feet we are helping to send messages throughout all the systems of the body which encourages healing throughout.

-First treatment, includes full treatment and consultation (up to 1 hour 20 minutes) £40
+First treatment – includes consultation and full treatment (up to 1 hour and 20 minutes): £40